<strong>Manitoba flour</strong>

-The main characteristic of Manitoba flour is its strength, which, together with a high protein content and significant water absorption, makes it suitable for more complex recipes, especially for preparing leavened cakes.
-Due to its strength and elasticity, Manitoba flour is excellent for making Italian pandoro, and sweet and savoury panettone, croissants, doughnuts and rum baba.
-It can also be used to make specialities like focaccia, pizza with long leavening times and certain types of bread, such as delicious baguette or chapati.
+The main characteristic of Manitoba flour is its strength, which, combined with its high protein content and remarkable water-absorbing power, makes it suitable for more complex processing, especially for the preparation of leavened confectionery products.
+Because of its strength and elasticity, Manitoba flour is excellent for making sweet or savory pandoro and panettone cakes, croissants, bomboloni, and babas, as well as specialties such as Genovese focaccia, long-rising pizzas, and certain types of bread, such as the delicious baguette or the very special chapati, the Indian bread with its characteristic round shape that vaguely resembles a piadina.

-Manitoba flour has a high glutenin and gliadin content: two insoluble proteins which, on contact with water produce gluten, and make the dough more elastic and consistent.
-This means it is better suited to bread-making processes or for making products that require a long leavening time.
+Manitoba flour is characterized by ahigh amount of glutenin and gliadin, two insoluble proteins that on contact with water produce gluten, which in turn makes the dough more elastic and consistent and therefore suitable for bread-making processes or otherwise for the preparation of products that require long rising times.

 Strong Flour Blend (1kg)